fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 We do not know a great about what was privately discussed between Allah and His beloved ﷺ  , with Allah simply stating:

-    "Then Allah revealed to His servant [saw] what He revealed".
+    "Then Allah revealed to His servant what He revealed".
     The Noble Qur’an, 53:10

 The Prophet ﷺ   mentioned,